Interpretable (not just posthoc-explainable) medical claims modeling for discharge placement to prevent avoidable all-cause readmissions or death: Results

-In the first week, the $40$ most-impactful predictors of readmission are shown in Fig.~\ref{fig:week1}, where the regression parameters have been decomposed in order to control for racial biases.
+The $40$ most-impactful first-week factors are shown in Fig.~\ref{fig:week1}, where the parameters have been decomposed in order to control for racial biases.
 The most-predictive single feature was length of stay.
-On average, lengths of stay less than a full day had a relative log hazard ratio of 0.97 (95\% CI: 0.96 -- 0.98).
-Having an acute primary diagnosis code, at least one inpatient stay in the previous quarter, and discharge against medical advice were also strong predictors associated with increased risk of readmission or death.
-Patients who received skilled nursing care in the quarter preceding an inpatient episode, who had a Resource Utilization Group (RUG) Activities of Daily Living (ADL) score of at least $6.125$ tended to have a lower risk of readmission in the first week than otherwise, however, the risk increased for quarter-lagged ADL scores of at least $13.5$ and concurrent ADL scores of at least $8.$
+Lengths of stay less than a full day had a relative log hazard ratio of 0.97 (95\% CI: 0.96 -- 0.98) (note LOS$<$1 day was the reference group and so is the converse of LOS $\geq$ 1 days shown in Fig.~\ref{fig:week1}).
+Having an acute primary diagnosis code, at least one inpatient stay in the previous quarter (lagQ0, within 90 days of admit), and discharge against medical advice were also strong predictors associated with increased risk of readmission or death.
+Patients who received skilled nursing care in the quarter preceding an inpatient episode, who had a Resource Utilization Group (RUG) Activities of Daily Living (ADL) score of at least $6.125$ tended to have a lower risk of readmission in the first week than otherwise, however, the risk increased for quarter-lagged ADL scores of at least $13.5.$